Reformed Druids of North America: Literature

-While Reformed Druids are considered the least organized and most playful Druids, their literature is perhaps the more extensively produced and archived of any modern Druid group in America.
-It is estimated that it would take 100 full days to read through the 7000 pages of the whole genre.
+While Reformed Druids are considered the least organized and most playful Druids, their literature is perhaps the most extensively produced and archived among modern Druid groups in America.
+It is estimated that it would take 100 full days to read all 7000 pages of the genre.
 Despite the sheer volume, it is quite possible and common for prominent members to participate actively in a Grove or a conference for years without having read more than a few dozen pages, as the oral and living traditions are also quite vital and nuanced.

 The written traditions were mostly composed by members of the Third Order priesthood, but the writers do not claim divine inspiration.
 An understanding or agreement with the written material is generally not required for any office or ordination, but is more commonly browsed by members entering the second or higher orders, or when assuming office responsibilities in a Grove.

-The literature is notably non-dogmatic, eclectic, leaning towards philosophic rather than magic in focus, and often written "tongue-in-cheek", with authors tending to poke fun at themselves.
+The literature is notably non-dogmatic, eclectic, leaning towards a philosophic rather than a magical focus, and often written "tongue-in-cheek", with authors tending to poke fun at themselves.
 Reformed Druidic literature has been an almost entirely open literature, unlike many fraternal or mystical Druid organizations that restrict material to initiates.
-Most earlier publications were limited in distribution, primarily by the cost of publication in the 1960s and 1970s, but available upon request.
+Most earlier publications were limited in distribution, primarily due to the high cost of publication in the 1960s and 1970s, but were available upon request.

-While generally well-researched and crafted, Reformed Druidic materials are not intended as serious academic works, and are intended for its own audience.
-Except of a few pamphlets, these materials have not been used for proselytizing.
+While generally well-researched and crafted, Reformed Druidic materials are not intended as serious academic works and are intended for their own audience.
+Except for a few pamphlets, these materials have not been used for proselytizing.
 Despite the Reformed Druids' lack of missionary impulse, many of the literary traits from Reformed Druidism were transferred to later groups that trace their origins to the RDNA.
-This is due in large part to the influence of Isaac Bonewits' fervent missionary and publishing efforts in newsletters, member guides, seminary materials and popular books from 1971 to 2010.
+This is due in large part to Isaac Bonewits' fervent missionary and publishing efforts through newsletters, member guides, seminary materials, and popular books from 1971 to 2010.

 The literature of the major works have various distinct genres, including: the writing of epistles, drafting liturgies, collecting materials for meditative use, historiography, calendar and protocol guides, research tracts on modern and ancient Druidry, council records, oral histories, local event chronographies, teaching guides for new members, recruitment materials, terminology references, bardic material collections, and even game design.

-In addition to the major printed collections that have grown exponentially larger every decade, several newsletters and magazines have been published, websites and talk groups have held online since the early 1990s.
-In other media, members of the Reform has produced full-length movies, albums, and an animated series.
+In addition to the major printed collections that have grown exponentially larger every decade, several newsletters and magazines have been published, and websites and online talk groups have been available since the early 1990s.
+In other media, members of the Reform have produced full-length movies, albums, and an animated series.

-Members of the Reformed Druid priesthood (such as Isaac Bonewits and more recently, John Michael Greer) have published short stories, novels, several books on religion, including modern Druidism, even though those works are not directly related to Reformed Druidism.
+Members of the Reformed Druid priesthood (such as Isaac Bonewits and more recently, John Michael Greer) have published short stories, novels, and several books on religion, including modern Druidism, even though those works are not directly related to Reformed Druidism.